acd37/writing-samples/04_online_national_workshop_lp.md

 ## Overview

 This is the first in a series of three on Big O Notation.
-While Big O Notation is not something that developers will work on directly every day in industry, it is a) a commonly used interview topic and b) and important concept for developers to understand and consider in their application development.
+While Big O Notation is not something that developers will work on directly every day in industry, it is a) a commonly used interview topic and b) an important concept for developers to understand and consider in their application development.

 ### Learning Objectives